 One such group that had been largely ignored until recently is utility stocks.

 Utility stocks have a long-established history of being among the most defensive stocks since we all need water, gas, and electricity regardless of the business climate (even in a recession).
 Utility companies have the added attraction of benefiting from the lower interest rates that are prevalent right now (though perhaps not for long).

-On the heels of a 13% market correction from the beginning of the year through early March (it was more than 20% in the Nasdaq, a bona fide market crash), utility stocks have started showing real signs of life finally.
-One way to have exposure to this resurgence without the heightened volatility risk of individual stock ownership is through the Utilities Select Sector SPDR ETF (XLU).
-This ETF also pays a dividend, and the fund is up more than 8% in the last month.
+On the heels of a 21% market drawdown from the beginning of the year through early June, utility stocks have held up much better, down only 6% on the year.
+One way to have exposure to this stability without the heightened volatility risk of individual stock ownership is through the Utilities Select Sector SPDR ETF (XLU).
+This ETF also pays a dividend (currently yielding 2.7%).

 Defensive ETF Sector #2: Consumer Staples

 Another traditionally defensive area of the market is consumer staples.
 People will always need to buy things like shampoo, toothpaste and toilet paper, regardless of what’s happening with the economy or the market.
 The staples also tend to outperform when high-flying leaders—like the big tech names—come under selling pressure, as they have lately.
 For that reason, I recommend keeping an eye on the Consumer Staples Select Sector SPDR Fund (XLP).